San Agustín Archaeological Park: Geography

 In addition to the main archaeological park in San Agustín, there are two further independent sites, the Heights of the Idols (Alto de los Ídolos) and the Heights of the Stones (Alto de las Piedras), which are located in the municipality of Isnos, a few kilometers from San Agustín.
 The Heights of the Idols is 4 km from the town of Isnos and contains the tallest statue of all the parks, at 7 meters.
 The Heights of the Stones park is 7 km from Isnos includes the famous "Double I" ("Doble Yo") statue.

 Statues

-The statues present both anthropomorphic and zoomorphic features (from crocodiles, bats and jaguars), having short legs.
-There were found approximately 300 statues.
+The statues present both anthropomorphic and zoomorphic features (such as crocodiles, bats and jaguars), having short legs.
+Approximately 300 statues were found.
 They were painted in bright colors, mainly yellow, red, black and white, but today only a few of them are still colored.

 The statues vary in height, the tallest being 23 ft tall.
 They are suspected to be funeral statuary.
 In other regions of the archaeological site where large burial mounds are located, you will see more intimidating figures such as snakes, frogs, and birds strategically place to stand guard for increased protecting during the afterlife.
 Statues of deities or carving on the ground, of both solar gods, males, and lunar gods, females.
-These figures and statues provide researchers with a little insight to what this civilization thoughts and perception of life and death are.
+These figures and statues provide researchers with some limited insight into the civilization's perception of life and death.

+Repatriation

+In 1913 German ethnologist Konrad Theodor Preuss led an archaeological excavation in the area at the behest of the Ethnological Museum of Berlin.
+He took 21 smaller sculptures from the site and brought them to Berlin in 1919 where they were incorporated into the collections of the Ethnological Museum.
+In 2022 the Colombian government formally announced that they would seek the return of the statues from the Humboldt Forum (the successor of the Ethnological Museum of Berlin).